-- Pyrethroid sprays are among the strongest and longest-lasting pesticides, but most bed bugs are tolerant of these sprays to some degree.
+- Pyrethroid sprays are among the stronger and longer-lasting pesticides, but most bed bugs are resistant to these sprays to some degree.
 Special care should be taken when using pyrethroid sprays, especially when children are present.
 Only use pyrethroids in places indicated on the label.
 Do not spray electrical outlets with any type of liquid spray.
 Spraying should be done when children are not present, and all label directions followed carefully.